List of Hong Kong national security cases: Elizabeth Tang (9 March 2023)

-Possessing publication (14 March 2023)
+Import of publication (14 March 2023)

 Two males aged 38 and 50 were arrested on 13 March 2023 under the sedition law, according to police and local media reports.
 Police said the publications were capable of "incited hatred or contempt" against the Chinese and Hong Kong governments and the judiciary and "were also capable of inciting others to use violence or disobey the law".
-According to a summary of facts read out at the sentencing of Leung, the 38-year-old, he had signed for the delivery of children's books about sheep and wolves that had led to sedition convictions in a high-profile trial in 2022.
+The 38-year-old Kurt Leung was then charged with one count of "import of seditious publications".
+According to a summary of facts read out at the sentencing of Leung, he had signed for the delivery of children's books about sheep and wolves that had led to sedition convictions in a high-profile trial in 2022.
 In addition, the parcel had also included three books based on the same narrative.
 In 2021, at the arrests that led to the 2022 trial, police had warned parents to destroy copies of the books, while a senior national security police official had said it "should not pose a problem" to merely possess those publications; police said later that the possession of seditious publications was "a serious crime".
 Leung was sentenced in October 2023 to four months in prison, with the judge taking into account his guilty plea and his conclusion that Leung had not requested the import of the books.